ohmcpatel/parkinsons-therapy/README.md

-Below is a comprehensive, elegant README for your repository:

----

 # Parkinson's Therapy

 **Parkinson's Therapy** is an open-source Next.js application designed to empower patients, caregivers, and healthcare professionals in managing Parkinson's disease therapy.
 By providing interactive calibration tests, real-time progress tracking, and actionable insights, this project offers a digital approach to support therapy and improve quality of life.